-In the first part of a new series exploring the origins of Scotland’s folk songs, we look at The Skye Boat Song, a popular if rather sentimentalised air
+We explore the origins of Scottish folk song, The Skye Boat Song, a popular if rather sentimentalised air

 The Jacobite period (1688-1746) and the Risings that sprang from it produced a considerable number of songs.
 Some were pro-Jacobite; some were Whig (anti-Jacobite); some were outright satires; some recounted the actual historical events; and some were basically spin and fake news.